Strong Evidence Against a Statistically Isotropic Universe: Abstract

 \section{Abstract}

-The standard cosmological model predicts statistically isotropic cosmic microwave background (CMB) fluctuations.
+The standard cosmological model predicts statistically isotropic cosmic microwave background (CMB) fluctuations characterized by the CMB temperature coefficients $a_{\ell m}$ being independent Gaussian random variables with zero mean and with variance that depends only on $\ell$.
 However, several summary statistics of CMB isotropy have anomalous values, including: the low level of large-angle temperature correlations, $S_{1/2}$; the excess power in odd versus even low-$\ell$ multipoles, $R^{TT}$; the (low) variance of large-scale temperature anisotropies in the ecliptic north, but not the south, $\sigma^2_{16}$; and the alignment and planarity of the quadrupole and octopole of temperature, $S_{QO}$.
 Individually, their low $p$-values are weak evidence for violation of statistical isotropy.
-The correlations of the tail values of these statistics have not to this point been studied.
-We show that the joint probability of all four of these happening by chance in \LCDM\ is likely $\leq3\times10^{-8}$.
-This constitutes more than $5\sigma$ evidence for violation of statistical isotropy.
+We study the tail values of these statistics and find very little correlation among them.
+We show that the joint probability of all four anomalies occurring by chance in \LCDM\ is likely $\leq3\times10^{-8}$.
+We examine the balance in the impact of look-elsewhere effects and the existence of other anomalies on the significance of this result.
+We argue that non-Gaussianity alone is unlikely to account for the anomalies seen at the level of the angular power spectrum, $C_\ell$, and that they instead appear to require correlations between $a_{\ell m}$.
+Our results provide strong evidence for a violation of statistical isotropy, and we conclude that the anomalies should not be dismissed as flukes within \LCDM.